Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 ## Hidden site: `raspap.pioreactor.local`

 The software we use, RaspAP, exposes it's own website to view statistics and configuration for the local access point.
 You can view this website at [http://raspap.pioreactor.local](http://raspap.pioreactor.local).
+Username: `admin`, password: `secret`